 Above you can see a fairly standard interchange with extra entry and exit points, and a collector lane on the right.
 That avoids traffic from the nearby industrial area from joining the main highway and interrupting vehicles who are passing straight through.

 The main principle is that fewer, bigger interchanges usually works better.
 Junctions themselves shouldn’t be too close together.
 When laying down roads, the circles show the minimum distance to leave between intersections.
-If they’re closer cars will someone get stuck in an endless loop between the roads.
+If they’re closer cars will sometimes get stuck in an endless loop between the roads.

 It’s a great idea to create bridges and tunnels for pedestrians that lets them avoid crossing at busy intersections.
 The last thing you need is hundreds of people on foot needlessly clogging up junctions that would otherwise be able to cope.
 Pedestrians prefer paths to sidewalks, and they’ll choose them even if the route is slightly longer.